kprotty/zap/blog.md

 The first thing we can do is to get rid of the locks on the run queues.
 When there's a lot of contention a lock, the thread has to be put to sleep.
 This is a relatively expensive operation compared the actual dequeue as it's a syscall for the losing thread to sleep and often a syscall for the winning thread to wake up a losing thread.
 We can avoid this with a few realizations.

 One realization is that there's only one producer to our thread local queues while there's multiple consumers in the form of "the other threads".
 This means we don't need to synchronize the producer side and can use lock-free SPMC (single-producer-multi-consumer) algorithms.
-Golang uses a good one (which I believed is borrowed from Cilk?) which has a really efficient push/pop and can steal in batches, all without locks:
+Golang uses a good one (which I believed is borrowed from Cilk?) that has a really efficient push() and can steal in batches, all without locks:

 ```rs
 head = 0